giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

     Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about how to properly create the respective ConfigMaps or Secrets.

-    If you want to provide a default config, we can use use the ConfigMap generator feature of `kustomize`.
-This allows us to use a pure YAML file for the configuration, without wrapping it into a ConfigMap.
-Still, for Secrets we need to encrypt them as a Secret object and the generator approach won't work.
+In case you used `kubectl gs` command you realized the output is an App Custom Resource plus the Config Map.
+In case you want to manage the values in plain YAML, you could rely on the ConfigMap generator feature of [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#generating-resources).

+__Warning__: It can not be used for the Secrets as they need to be encrypted before commit into the Git Repository.
 Refer to our [adding an App](./add_appcr.md) docs to check how to add and encrypt a Secret.
-For configuration that can be used as a ConfigMap, just add the content to a `default_config.yaml` file.

-1. Add the `kustomization.yaml` file, adding an optional Secret as a resource and a ConfigMapGenerator for plain text config:
+1. Now it is time to create the `kustomization.yaml` file, adding the optional Secret/Config Map as resources and/or using a ConfigMapGenerator to manage plain configuration:

     ```yaml
     apiVersion: kustomize.config.k8s.io/v1beta1